 Your GMB listing is where searchers can easily find your address and hours of operation.
 Searchers will also see reviews of your agency.
 This helps to legitimize your business because it shows that other people have trusted you.

-Setting up Google My Business is step one of building a presence on Google’s local search results and it can give your agency prime real estate on local searches for relevant or branded keywords.
+Setting up Google My Business is step one of doing local SEO and building a presence on Google’s local search results and it can give your agency prime real estate on local searches for relevant or branded keywords.

 Create Facebook & LinkedIn Profiles